opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

-  (not yet in vexflow 4, PR 1263 open) able to add svg node id+class to stem (merged vexflow 4.x) Save and restore noteheads (e.g. slash noteheads) in reset()
+  (not yet in vexflow 4, PR 1263 open) able to add svg node id+class to stem (merged vexflow 4.x) Save and restore noteheads (e.g. slash noteheads) in reset() preFormat() and getBoundingBox(): add paddingRight variable to allow for custom right padding (e.g. for long lyrics below note)

 staverepetition.js (fixed vexflow 4):
 add TO_CODA enum to type() and draw()